Cemeteries and graveyards, full of love, betrayal, tragic deaths, murder, and suicide. What will you find?

 "In Loving Memory of My Dear Husband, Edward John Norsworthy who entered into rest January 1st 1895 Aged 26 Years."

-Edward John Norsworthy was born in Maidenhead, Berkshire in 1868 to Edwards Norsworthy, a plasterer, and his wife Emma.
+Edward John Norsworthy was born in Maidenhead, Berkshire in 1868 to Edward Norsworthy, a plasterer, and his wife Emma Edwards.

-Edward was an avid football play and played several matches for Boyne Hill Football Club.
+Edward was an avid football player and played several matches for Boyne Hill Football Club.
+He was also a volunteer for the Royal Berkshire Regiment.

 Two years after the death of Emma the family are still together in Victoria street.
 William is working as a house painter, while Edward has followed his father in becoming a plasterer.
 Living with the family at the time is their cousin Emily Edwards.

 In 1892 in Eton, near Windsor, Edward John married Charlotte Sarah Jefferys.
-Sadly Edward was to die just three years later in 1895.
+Sadly, Edward was to die just three years later on 1st January 1895.
+On 2nd January 1895, the Maidenhead Advertiser carried the following announcement:

 In 1900 the widowed Charlotte married William Henry Pillar, a police constable.
 They remained together until William's death in 1939.
 Charlotte followed William to the grave in 1956.
 They had no children.